gvelasq/tomorrow-night-bright-r-classic/README.md

 ### 🎨 Palette

-**Tomorrow Night Bright R Classic** is a dark, high contrast (‘bright’), MIT-licensed color theme.
-It is one of the variants included in the [Tomorrow](https://github.com/chriskempson/tomorrow-theme) theme originally written by Chris Kempson.
+**Tomorrow Night Bright (R Classic)** is a dark, high contrast (‘bright’), MIT-licensed color theme.
+Tomorrow Night Bright is one of the variants included in the [Tomorrow](https://github.com/chriskempson/tomorrow-theme) theme originally written by Chris Kempson.

 <table>
 	<tr>